Qoraiche/laravel-mail-editor/readme.md

 ## Features

 * View/edit all your mailables at a single place.
+* Beautiful & responsive front-end.
-* Manage mail templates (more than 20+ ready to use mail template).
+* Templates Editor (more than 20+ ready to use email templates).
 * Suitable for laravel beginners.
-* and you will discover many more... (i promise).
+* You will discover many more... (promise).

 ## Requirements